iakoug/iakoug.github.io/content/pages/me.md

 - 👾 loves lol and new technology
 - ☕ needs tea
 - 🍺 also needs music
+- 🎸 guitar lover
-- ✍️ has written around 34 tutorials (so far!)
+- ✍️ has written around 30 tutorials (so far!)

 ## Links